ZhuoyunZhong/Mobile-Robot-Demo-with-Unity-ROS/part3_ros.md

   - This render mode does NOT support linear color space.
   - The renderer and encoder will slow down the frame rate dramatically.
 Disable it if you are not using it.

 - You can view the laser scan with Rviz.
-Add a laser scan, select the `base_scan` topic and change the global fixed frame to `laser_scan`.
+Add a laser scan, select the `base_scan` topic and change the global fixed frame to `freight/base_link`.

 ![image](demo/laser_rviz.gif)